PulspectivePulspective

 7. Sub-processors

-The Customer grants Pulspective general written authorisation to engage the following sub-processor:
+The Customer grants Pulspective general written authorisation to engage the following sub-processors:

 Pulspective will notify the Customer of any intended changes to sub-processors (additions or replacements) with at least 14 days' prior notice.
 The Customer may object to a new sub-processor on reasonable grounds within that period by notifying privacy@pulspective.com.